 In the early 1800s, Katsushika Hokusai created a series of woodblock prints of Mount Fuji, including the now-iconic Great Wave.
 He may have dreamed of his work one day travelling across Japan's borders and gaining global recognition.
 Yet he never could have realised the impact his prints – and the prints of his contemporaries – would have on a group of artists living and working in Paris at the end of the nineteenth century.

-For 200 years, Japan had been a purposefully isolated nation, accessible only to a small number of Dutch traders via the island port of Dejima.
-In 1853, just four years after Hokusai’s death, Japan started to re-open to the rest of the world, and its art and artifacts began to make their way around the globe – and into the hands of artists open to being inspired and influenced.
+For 200 years, Japan had been an intentionally isolated nation, accessible only to a small number of Dutch traders via the island port of Dejima.
+In 1853, just four years after Hokusai's death, Japan started to reopen to the rest of the world, and its art and artifacts began to make their way around the globe – and into the hands of artists open to being inspired and influenced.
 When the Floating World arrived in Paris, it was perfectly timed to give the Impressionists and post-Impressionists a template to create the work they desired.